 However, in any event, the herb is always safe to consume as a flavor enhancer in foods.
 You can add a teaspoon of finely chopped fresh rosemary to your soups, salads, stews or potato dishes.

-Strain out the rosemary, and add a bit of stevia or other natural sweetener, if sweetness is desired.
+• Stir in a bit of stevia or other natural sweetener, if desired.

 Experts agree that before taking a rosemary supplement, you should make sure it will not interact with any medications (herbal or prescription) you may already be taking.